kgamora/cg_hw2/README.md

 ![build_cmake_status](https://github.com/sadads1337/mse-gl-hw-template/actions/workflows/build_cmake.yml/badge.svg)

-# ITMO MSE OpenGL homework template 2022
+# ITMO MSE OpenGL homework 2 2023-2024

-Qt based demo project to demonstrate how to use and implement basic 3D graphics features.
+Qt based project to demonstrate how I can complete this assignment.
 No optimizations exists.
 Use only for educational purposes.

-## Purposes
+## Precautions

-Help students with their submission is the main goal of this repository.
 Do not use this code in production!!!

 ## Requirements